How Much Caffeine Is in Decaf Coffee?

 Is Decaf Coffee Bad for You?

-No, and there's not much difference between caffeinated coffee and decaffeinated coffee since the antioxidant compounds are about the same.
+No, thanks to these modern, non-toxic decaffeination methods.
+And beyond the decaf process, there's not much difference between caffeinated coffee and decaffeinated coffee since the antioxidant compounds are about the same.
 "The decaffeinating process will reduce the antioxidants and phenolic compounds by about 10 to 15 percent," says Ayoob.
 "But that still leaves A LOT of antioxidants available."

 Also, research suggests there may be more benefits to decaf coffee than we know.
 "This study found that coffee polyphenols (the good compounds) had anti-inflammatory and antioxidant benefits, but that caffeine could sometimes antagonize these benefits (e.g. the caffeine may have benefits, but also some potentially negative side effects, particularly on the cardiovascular system)," explains Ayoob.
 "They concluded that decaf coffee deserves more investigation for its potential benefits."